-Using storage heaters with Economy 7 and 10 energy tariffs
+Using night storage heaters with Economy 7 and 10 energy tariffs

 How a storage heater works

-Throughout the evening, electricity is used to heat the elements in your heater, which then transfers the heat to heat retaining bricks which stores the heat for use the next day.
-When the heat transfer has completed, depending on your heat settings, the heat is slowly released into the room in a controlled way throughout the duration of the day.
-Some other heaters enable you to adjust the heat settings which allows you to retain most of the heat until it is required.
+Electricity is used throughout the evening to heat the elements in your heater, which then transfer the heat to heat retaining bricks, which store the heat for use the following day.
+After the heat transfer has been completed, the heat is then gradually distributed throughout the space in a controlled manner over the course of the day, depending on the temperature settings that you have chosen.
+You are able to modify the heat settings on some other heaters, which enables you to store the majority of the heat until it is required.

 The best way to use a storage heater

-We found this video from British Gas to be very informative and a good indication of how you should use one:
+This video provided by British Gas British Gas is one that we found to be very informative and gives a good indication of how one should be used:

 Guide to installation